Inventory and Management of Assets

 An Inventory is a list of all property owned by the person who died and the value of each item of property at the time of the person's death.
-The Personal Representative must prepare this list within three months of the date of his or her appointment.
+The Personal Representative must prepare this list within three months of the date of their appointment.

 Inventory of Property, P-370